haohuhh/haohuhh.github.io/_pages/cv.md

 * Bachelor in Finance, Peking University, 2015 - 2019
   * Thesis: *Intergenerational Political Attitude Transmission: Evidence from Chinese Families*, advised by Prof. [Xi Weng](https://wengxi125.weebly.com/)
   * with a Minor in International Politics, 2016 - 2019
+  * Sponsored exchange Tour to National University of Singapore, 2018

 Research
 ------